Creative Writing & Literature // Bachelor of Arts

 In addition to writing workshops and literature seminars, the BA program encourages students to broaden their engagement with the profession of writing by offering courses in publishing, teaching, letterpress printing, and contemplative practice.

-- Numerous events and visiting faculty: What Where Series, JKS Symposium, Writing Thinking Being Conference, Allen Ginsberg Visiting Fellow, Leslie Scalapino Lecture in Innovative Poetics, and the Women of Naropa reading.
+- Numerous events and visiting faculty: What Where Series, JKS Symposium, [Dis]embodied Poetics Conference, Allen Ginsberg Visiting Fellow, Leslie Scalapino Lecture in Innovative Poetics, and the Women of Naropa reading.

 - Contemplative opportunities in courses such as meditation, yoga, ikebana, aikido, or Contemplative Poetics.

-- Innovative classes including Text/Image, Somatic Forms, Eco-Poetics, Innovative Fiction, and Screenwriting.
+- Innovative classes including Ekphrastic Writing, Embodied Poetics, Eco-Poetics, and Innovative Fiction and Poetry.

 - 15 credits of workshops